 Should I hire a guide?

-If you are like me and being in the mountains are your second home, I would suggest you go alone and carry your own equipment as it adds to the adventure.
-The roads are clearly marked, and accommodation is easy to find (there is a village every 2 or 3 hours).
+If you are like me and being in the mountains is your second home, I would suggest you go alone and carry your own equipment as it adds value to the adventure.
+The roads are clearly marked and accommodation is easy to find (there is a village every 2 or 3 hours).
 If you have never been to the mountains, I would suggest considering hiring a guide, although even then you might be OK going on your own.
-The path is not very technically demanding, just make sure you are fit, and you take time for your body to acclimatize.
+The path is not very technically demanding, just make sure you are fit and take time for your body to acclimatize.